 Vanessa has been commissioned to create works for the Dancing on the Edge Festival, The Gwaii Trust, Vancouver Biennale, Lamon Dance, Modus Operandi and the SFU Dance Program.
 Her work has been presented by The Canada Dance Festival, The Magnetic North Festival, The Dance Centre, Dance in Vancouver, EDAM's Choreographic Series, Kinetic Studio, Connection Dance Works, Small Stage, Northwest New Works, The Risk/Reward Festival, The Firehall Arts Centre, The Modulus Festival, The Chutzpah Festival, The Shadbolt Centre for the Arts and Push Off.

-Vanessa continues her training locally and abroad, including intensives with the Batsheva Dance Company in Tel Aviv and the Hofesh Schechter Company in London.
-As a teacher, Vanessa has facilitated workshops and master classes in Toronto, Halifax, and throughout BC.
+Vanessa continues her training locally and abroad, and has facilitated workshops and master classes in Toronto, Halifax, and throughout BC.

-Action at a Distance's latest work, "Wells Hill", is based on the sweeping philosophies of Canadian luminaries Marshall McLuhan and Glenn Gould.
-The premiere will be presented by DanceHouse and SFU Woodwards in November 2017.
-Upcoming tour dates include a pair of solos: "Container", at The Dance Made in Canada Festival (Toronto); "Floating Upstream", at On The Boards (Seattle).
+Action at a Distance's latest work group work, "Wells Hill", is based on the sweeping philosophies of Canadian luminaries Marshall McLuhan and Glenn Gould.
+The premiere was presented by DanceHouse and SFU Woodwards in November 2017.
+Recent tour dates include a pair of solos: "Container", at The Dance Made in Canada Festival (Toronto) and The Bienal Internacional de Dança Do Ceará (Brazil); "Floating Upstream", at On The Boards (Seattle).

 Board of Directors: